-CMS Comparison: Drupal, Joomla, and WordPress
+CMS comparison: Drupal, Joomla, and WordPress

 Each has passionate, dedicated developer and user communities, making it easy to find free support directly through their websites or through other online forums or even books.
 In addition, paid support is readily available from third-party sources, such as consultants, developers and designers.
-Each of these systems shows long-term sustainability and longevity; support for them will continue to be readily available for the foreseeable future.
+Each system shows long-term sustainability and longevity; support for them will continue to be readily available for the foreseeable future.

 |About||Drupal is a powerful, developer-friendly tool for building complex sites.
-Like most powerful tools, it requires some expertise and experience to operate.||Joomla offers middle ground between the developer-oriented, extensive capabilities of Drupal and user-friendly but more complex site development options than Wordpress offers.||Wordpress began as an innovative, easy-to-use blogging platform.
-With an ever-increasing repertoire of themes, plugins and widgets, this CMS is widely used for other website formats also.|
+Like most powerful tools, it requires some expertise and experience to operate.||Joomla offers a platform between the developer-oriented, extensive capabilities of Drupal and the user-friendly but more complex site development options that WordPress offers.||WordPress began as an innovative, easy-to-use blogging platform.
+With an ever-increasing repertoire of themes, plugins and widgets, this CMS is also widely used for other website formats also.|

-|Ease of Use||Drupal requires the most technical expertise of the three CMSs.
+|Ease of use||Drupal requires the most technical expertise of the three CMSs.
 However, it also is capable of producing the most advanced sites.
 With each release, it is becoming easier to use.
-If you’re unable to commit to learning the software or can’t hire someone who knows it, it may not be the best choice.||Less complex than Drupal, more complex than Wordpress.
-Relatively uncomplicated installation and setup.
+If you’re unable to commit to learning the software or can’t hire someone who knows it, it might not be the best choice.||Joomla is less complex than Drupal but more complex than Wordpress.
+It has a relatively uncomplicated installation and setup.
 With a relatively small investment of effort into understanding Joomla’s structure and terminology, you have the ability to create fairly complex sites.||Technical experience is not necessary; it’s intuitive and easy to get a simple site set up quickly.
-It’s easy to paste text from a Microsoft Word document into a Wordpress site, but not into Joomla and Drupal sites.|
+It’s easy to paste text from a Microsoft Word document into a WordPress site, but not into Joomla and Drupal sites.|

-|Caching Plug-ins||Pressflow: This is a downloadable version of Drupal that comes bundled with popular enhancements in key areas, including performance and scalability.||JotCache offers page caching in the Joomla 1.5 search framework, resulting in fast page downloads.
-Also provides control over what content is cached and what is not.
-In addition, page caching is supported by the System Cache Plugin that comes with Joomla.||WP-SuperCache: The Super Cache plugin optimizes performance by generating static html files from database-driven content for faster load times.|
+|Caching plug-ins||Pressflow is a downloadable version of Drupal that comes bundled with popular enhancements in key areas, including performance and scalability.||JotCache offers page caching in the Joomla 1.5 search framework, resulting in fast page downloads.
+It also provides control over what content is cached and what is not.
+In addition, page caching is supported by the System Cache Plugin that comes with Joomla.||The WP-SuperCache plug-in optimizes performance by generating static HTML files from database-driven content for faster load times.|

-|Best Use Cases||For complex, advanced and versatile sites; for sites that require complex data organization; for community platform sites with multiple users; for online stores||Joomla allows you to build a site with more content and structure flexibility than Wordpress offers, but still with fairly easy, intuitive usage.
-Supports E-commerce, social networking and more.||Ideal for fairly simple web sites, such as everyday blogging and news sites; and anyone looking for an easy-to-manage site.
+|Best use cases||Drupal is best for complex, advanced, and versatile sites; for sites that require complex data organization; for community platform sites with multiple users; and for online stores.||Joomla allows you to build a site with more content and structure flexibility than WordPress offers, but still with fairly easy, intuitive usage.
+It supports e-commerce, social networking, and more.||WordPress is ideal for fairly simple web sites, such as everyday blogging and news sites; and for anyone looking for an easy-to-manage site.
 Add-ons make it easy to expand the functionality of the site.|

 Continue the conversation in the Rackspace Community.

-©2016 Rackspace US, Inc.
+©2017 Rackspace US, Inc.